-Hike the Island Ford Trail at Island Ford Park on the Chattahoochee River through a wildlife-filled forest near Roswell.
+Hike the Island Ford Trail to scenic views on the Chattahoochee River, exploring a wildlife-filled forest and several caves on the river’s banks near Roswell.

 PACK:our Osprey day pack and our hiking gear list